mobizt/ReadyMail/README.md

 ![arduino-library-badge](https://www.ardu-badge.com/badge/ReadyMail.svg) ![PlatformIO](https://badges.registry.platformio.org/packages/mobizt/library/ReadyMail.svg)

-The fast and lightweight async Email client library for Arduino.
+The fast and lightweight async email client library for Arduino.

 This library seamlessly works in async and await modes.
 The chunk data is processed for decodings, encodings, parsing, uploading and downloading.

-For sending Email, the typical inline images and attachments plus the RFC 822 messages are supported.
+For sending email, the typical inline images and attachments plus the RFC 822 messages are supported.

-For fetching Email, this library provides the ready to use decoded data (headers, text body and attchments) for downloading and post processing.
+For fetching email, this library provides the ready to use decoded data (headers, text body and attchments) for downloading and post processing.

 This library supports all 32-bit `Arduino` devices e.g. `STM32`, `SAMD`, `ESP32`, `ESP8266`, `Raspberry Pi RP2040`, and `Renesas` devices except for 8-bit `Atmel's AVR` devices.

-## Email Sending
+## Send Email

-To send an Email message, user needs to defined the `SMTPClient` and `SMTPMessage` class objects.
+To send an email message, user needs to defined the `SMTPClient` and `SMTPMessage` class objects.

-The one of SSL client if you are sending Email over SSL/TLS or basic network client should be set for the `SMTPClient` class constructor.
+The one of SSL client if you are sending email over SSL/TLS or basic network client should be set for the `SMTPClient` class constructor.

 Note that the SSL client or network client assigned to the `SMTPClient` class object should be lived in the `SMTPClient` class object usage scope otherwise the error can be occurred.